-We are a boxing gym so we have a small weights set but no cardio equipment such as treadmills or cross trainers.
-The gym has sixteen punching bags as well as sets of pads, gloves and skipping ropes.
+We are a boxing gym so we have weights but no cardio equipment such as treadmills or cross trainers.
+The gym has nineteen punching bags as well as sets of pads, gloves and skipping ropes.
 There is also a floor ring and a 100sqm of mat area.
 There is a changing area but we do not have showers.

 Do you have classes for kids?